 The SCDMV will be performing scheduled maintenance Sunday, Feb.
 25, from 3 p.m. until 6 p.m.
 All DMV systems may be unavailable during this time including online services and SCDMV Express kiosks.

-If you have a valid driver's license or identification card from another state and permanently move to South Carolina, you must apply for an SC license or ID.
-You must turn in your out-of-state license or ID when you get a one in this state.
-You have 45 days to transfer your vehicle registration to this state.
+If you have a valid driver's license or identification card from another state and permanently move to South Carolina, you must apply for an SC license or ID within 45 days of moving to the state.
+You must turn in your out-of-state license and/or ID when you get an SC license or ID.

 If you own any vehicles, you must register them in this state.